-Hello, my name is Tobias Andreas Boege (IPA: bøːgə).
-I’m a postdoc in the group of Kaie Kubjas at Aalto University, Finland.
+Hello, my name is Tobias Boege.
+I’m a mathematician currently working as a postdoc in the group of Kaie Kubjas at Aalto University, Finland.
 Before that, I spent a year in Kaie Kubjas’s group at Aalto University and a year in the non-linear algebra group of Bernd Sturmfels at MPI-MiS Leipzig.

 I have a broad interest in the fundamental laws and limits in probability, information theory and geometry.
-My research is focussed on conditional independence: suppose you observe some factors in a (random) experiment; how does that knowledge change the interdependence of the unobserved factors?
+My research is focussed on conditional independence: suppose you observe some factors in a (random) experiment; how does that knowledge change the interdependence of the remaining factors?
 This is a question in the area of probabilistic reasoning and I am looking for the universal laws governing such reasoning tasks — and ways to prove them algebraically using computers.

 The analogue to have in mind is Pappus’s theorem in plane geometry.
 But instead of points and collinearity, I want to discover the hidden relations of random variables in terms of stochastic independence.

 The Blog section of this site is devoted to mathematics and (either research-driven or recreational) programming.
 And if you want to email me, here you go: